 Fast effective and fun education at the click of a button.

-Which are jobs that we should be encouraging our children to get ready for now?
+Which are the best jobs that we should be encouraging our children to get ready for now?

-The employment landscape is constantly evolving, and with new technology and advances across many business sectors, what was once considered a fantastic career choice may now not offer the opportunities it once did.
+The employment landscape is constantly evolving.
+And with new technology and advances across many business sectors, what were once considered the best jobs may now not offer the opportunities they once did.

 Doctors, nurses, physical therapists, home health aids, and pharmacists are also likely to be in greater demand.
 Of course this demand will be for a mixture of highly skilled and lower skilled workers with those who are higher skilled enjoying greater financial rewards.
 Maths and the sciences (particularly biology) are important to get onto appropriate courses in medical care.